symfony/symfony-docs/cookbook/session/locale_sticky_session.rst

 .. caution::

     With this configuration you are all set for having the locale based on the user's locale.
 If however the locale changes during the session it would not be updated since with the current implementation the user locale will only be stored to the session on login.
-In order to update the language immediately after a user has changed his language you need to update the session variable after an update to the user entity.
+In order to update the language immediately after a user has changed their language you need to update the session variable after an update to the user entity.